SHC-ASTRA/basestation-classic/README.md

-1. Make sure you're on the correct version of this repo AND that vscode isn't showing changes for the submodules. `main` for the submodules is not
+1. Make sure you're on the correct version of this repo AND that vscode isn't showing changes for the submodules. `main` for the submodules is not necessarily correct!

-2. In a new vscode terminal window:
+2. Build the ros interfaces

     ```bash
-    cd interfaces
+    cd backend/interfaces
     colcon build
     ```

-3. In a new vscode terminal window (leave it running!):
+3. Use a new terminal instance for this to ensure you have the latest build interfaces.
+Use these commands to run the backend:

     ```bash
     cd backend